 - Or an aero road bike for flats, eventually hilly areas, and you don’t mind a heavier frame with thicker tubes.

-Consider buying a gravel bike if you don’t want to limit yourself to paved roads only and you plan to ride in terrain as well.
+Consider buying a gravel bike if you don’t want to limit yourself to paved roads only and plan to ride in terrain.

 2 thoughts on “How to Choose a Road Bike?
 Everything You Need to Know!
 [GUIDE]”